 As far as cost, the flu vaccine is relatively affordable, and may even be free.
 The price is dependent on the senior’s insurance, as well as the chosen vaccine.
 The vaccine is readily available at local pharmacies, clinics, and sometimes even senior centers.

 If you or a senior you love are still unsure about getting the flu vaccine, or any other methods of flu prevention for seniors, Abrio Home Care can help!
-We offer elder care in Mesa and in many areas throughout Arizona that can help with transportation services to doctors’ appointments, medication management, picking up prescriptions and running other errands, and much more.
+We offer home health care in Prescott, AZ and in many areas throughout Arizona that can help with transportation services to doctors’ appointments, medication management, picking up prescriptions and running other errands, and much more.
 If you’d like to learn more, contact us today online or at 877-71-ABRIO.